 Do you find yourself struggling with indecisiveness and have a hard time making decorating decisions?
 Let me just say, I get it.
 There was a time where it took me over 2 years to decide on the flooring I wanted in my basement.
 Yep, 730 whole days of “I can’t make up my mind.”
 But when we finally switched from carpet to wood floors, I was able to pick the area rug in one day.
 So, what gives?
 Why do we get so stuck when it comes to picking things out for our home?
 Well, I’ve finally figured it out and I can’t wait to share it with you.
 It’s time to move past the stuck phase.
 So, if you’ve been stuck in the land of indecisiveness when it comes to decorating your home, I’ve got you.
-But before we get started, go ahead and grab my FREE Home Styling Cheat Sheets.
-They break down exactly what you need to beautifully style any area of your home.
+But before we get started, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now let’s get started.

 How To Make Decorating Decisions When You’re Indecisive